 Exploring Technology Innovation in Canada

 Commentators have long criticized Canada’s inability to scale high-tech companies to world-class size.
 Although Canada has created an ecosystem that produces many startups, few of these companies grow to become Unicorns.
-These are defined as privately held companies with valuations in excess of one billion dollars.
-Certainly, we have had world-leading companies such as Blackberry and Mitel, and more recently Unicorns such as HootSuite and Kik Interactive.
+Certainly, we have had world-leading companies such as Blackberry and Open Text, and more recently Unicorns such as HootSuite and Kik Interactive.
 But most of our successful startups are sold before they reach world-class size.
 Overcoming this growth hurdle is crucial to positioning Canadian companies favourably in global markets.

-Our objective is to understand how we can improve our ability to create world-class technology companies, how governments, companies, and academia can identify and adopt best practices in technology commercialization.
+The Impact Centre is conducting research in order to discover the underlying factors that are inhibiting our ability to create world-class technology companies.
+Our objective is to understand how we can improve and how governments, companies, and academia can identify and adopt best practices in technology commercialization.

 The prevalent Canadian narrative is that as a country, we struggle to compete in the global innovation economy.
 One metric that is often cited as proof of this is the number of patents we are granted in comparison with other advanced countries.
 In this Brief, we have looked more closely at Canada’s performance in the numbers of patents granted.